-But now, sitting at a computer in a newly opened community centre in Ioannina, Greece, Khalid is back to drawing cars – except that now he’s drawing them using 3D software, then watching as those images are transformed into actual plastic models before his eyes.
+Today, sitting at a laptop in a newly opened community centre in Ioannina, Greece, Khalid is back to drawing cars – except that now he’s drawing them using 3D software, then watching as those images are transformed into actual plastic models before his eyes.

 The person responsible for that transformation is Danai Toursoglou Papalexandridou, manager at the community centre’s new Fab Lab (fabrication laboratory).
 For the past month the 25 year old award-winning architect specialised in digital fabrication has been introducing children, teenagers and adults to a suite of digital fabrication tools and providing them with the software and design skills needed to use them.